mirzakazem/similarSets_Java/README.md

 ## How it works:

-1- Read the orders and the products from the file, and store them in a two Hashtable (orders & products) 2- Build an Array which stores all the products related to the same order toghether 3- Clean the products hashtable, so only products that meet the support remain.
+1- Read the orders and the products from the file, and store them in a two Hashtable (orders & products)

+2- Build an Array which stores all the products related to the same order toghether

+3- Clean the products hashtable, so only products that meet the support remain.

-4- combine the rest of the products into groups of two. (take all the possible possibilities) 5- repeat the step number three, but instead of looking for single product, looking for the pairs.
+4- combine the rest of the products into groups of two. (take all the possible possibilities)

+5- repeat the step number three, but instead of looking for single product, looking for the pairs

-6- repeat the step number four, however now we form group of three.
+6- repeat the step number four, however now we form group of three

 7- then keep the group that meet the support

-8- finally, check the confidence level, and keep those who meet it.
+8- finally, check the confidence level, and keep those who meet it